percherIrex/Huawei_Matebook_D_Hackintosh_OpenCore/Readme.md

 * You may need to use your own System-UUID when you need dual boot with Windows 10.

 * Minor bugs:
-    1. Screen backlight requires a second-open to turn on after closing lid.
+    1. ~~Screen backlight requires a second-open to turn on after closing lid.~~  Now fixed by `SSDT-LID-Wake-After-Sleep` ,thanks to [hjmmc](https://github.com/hjmmc) : [Honor-Magicbook](https://github.com/hjmmc/Honor-Magicbook)
+    I added a `_OSI`  determination to meet the needs of dual boot with Windows/Linux by OpenCore though it's not recommended.
     2. Trackpad doesn't work and a USB mouse is needed when installing.

 ------